-The assessment process also provides an orderly system of inspection, reports and recommendations to those going through the program and ensures that the PSAAC can recognize professional achievement and compliance with standards in a consistent and uniform manner.
+The assessment process also provides an orderly system of inspection, reports and recommendations to those going through the program and ensures that the APSAC can recognize professional achievement and compliance with standards in a consistent and uniform manner.
 There are five phases in the accreditation process: Application; Self-assessment; On-site Assessment; Commission Review; and, Maintaining Compliance through re-accreditation.

 Once accredited, the Commission furnishes the agency with a Certificate of Accreditation and encourages the agency to arrange for a formal presentation ceremony with the agency Department Head.
 Accreditation is valid for a period of three years.

 Accreditation Fee Schedule

 The fees listed are all inclusive.
 There are no additional charges for assessor(s) fees, except those listed below.

 |B||1 Site 3 – 5 Aircraft||$5,000.00|